 The creation of sample-specific sequence databases is particularly important for cancer proteomics.
 Cancer patients acquire tumor specific somatic variants that can act as drivers of tumor progression influencing diagnosis, prognosis, and treatment strategies.
 These genetic rearrangements can differ quite drastically between tumors, even within the same tumor type (16), highlighting the need for personalized database creation.
 Adding to genetic differences between tumors, large whole genome sequencing studies such as the 1000 genomes project have uncovered millions of germline variant differences between individuals (17) and early cancer genetic studies identified mutations in rare, inherited alleles as important factors in cancer predisposition (18).
 Therefore, both tumor and patient specific variant information should be included within an ideal database to identify inherited and acquired genomic variants contributing to tumor progression.

-In addition to these single nucelotide variants (SNVs), transcript isoforms due to alternative splicing or translation have also been implicated in tumor growth and progression (19-21).
+In addition to these single nucleotide variants (SNVs), transcript isoforms due to alternative splicing or translation have also been implicated in tumor growth and progression (19-21).
 Novel transcript isoforms resulting from coding of unannotated exon regions or fusion gene transcription provide prospective cancer specific proteins for biomarker development and drug targeting.
 Therefore, the incorporation of both genomic and transcriptomic into the protein sequence database is required for comprehensive tumor peptide identification

 For this purpose, we have developed the software tool, QUILTS, which incorporates SNVs, novel splice junctions and fusion gene information for tumor specific database construction.
 Several similar tools have been developed to create customizable protein databases focusing on the incorporation of fusion genes (22), SNVs (13, 15, 23), de novo assembled transcripts(24, 25), or splice-junction peptides (23, 26-29).
 QUILTS uses both DNA and RNA sequencing data to create the protein database, including the majority of potential genetic variation and rearrangements, while simultaneously maintaining a small database size.
 The number of sequences included in the protein database is limited by using only sequencing data for one sample at a time and by carefully selecting the number of required reading frame translations necessary for each genomic variation situation (as to not require 6 reading frame translations for every case).
 This allows for improved identification of novel protein isoforms identification in mass spectrometry-based cancer proteomic studies.
 We used a subset of the breast and colorectal sequencing data generated by the TCGA to demonstrate the sample specific databases creation using QUILTS software.